kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 JSON.stringify([undefined, function(){}, () => {}])  // "[null, null, null]"
 ```

-### Array-like object
+### Array-like objects
-An Object which has a length property of a non-negative integer, and usually some indexed properties.
-You can actually just use Array's `slice` function to convert it into a standard JavaScript array. **The `slice` function is intentionally generic;** it does not require that its `this` value be an Array object, so it works on anything that has a length property, which `arguments` conveniently does.
+In practice, such object is expected to actually have a `length` property and to have indexed elements in the range `0` to `length - 1`.
+You can actually just use Array's `slice` function to convert it into a standard JavaScript array. **The `slice` function is intentionally generic;** it does not require that its `this` value be an Array object, so it works on anything that has a length property.
+Many DOM objects are array-like — for example, `NodeList` and `HTMLCollection`.
+The `arguments` object is also array-like.

 ```js
 Array.prototype.slice.call(obj);  // same as [].slice.call(obj)